alganthe/Co-ops/README.md

    - Easy to install
    - Highly customizable
    - Automatic AO generation using towns, cities and villages already present on the map
-   - 5 different types of side missions
+   - 6 different types of side missions
    - Easy to port to other maps
    - Made with performance in mind

+Credits:
+   - @glowbal and the [ACE3 project](https://github.com/acemod/ACE3) for the wonderful sqf validator. (not present in releases)
+   - The [CBA team](https://github.com/CBATeam/CBA_A3) for the glorious PFHs.
+   - Quicksilver for the player tracker.